-In 2013, the PYA took the initiative to develop a luxury yachting equivalent route to obtain the compulsory Ships Cook Assessment with the MCA.
+In 2013, the PYA took the initiative to develop a luxury yachting equivalent route to obtain the compulsory Ships Cook Assessment.
 This was undertaken in response to the pending regulations under MLC (with the deadline of August 2014 looming), where it was required for MLC compliant commercial yachts to have a qualified “Ship’s Cook Certificate” holding cook on board at all times when catering for more than 10 crew on board.
 (Note this does not include guests).

 In collaboration with Ocean Wave – Monaco.

 For course dates and more information please contact email@example.com or call Lucy at +33(0)6 46 64 10 61.